Mogambo: Plot

 Marswell rescues Linda from a panther, and Honey Bear sees that they are attracted to one another.
 After Marswell talks to Linda privately, he agrees to take the Nordleys into gorilla country, while also taking Honey Bear part of the way to join the district commissioner, who can then take her back to civilization.
-However, they find the commissioner mortally wounded by recently belligerent natives.
+However, they find the commissioner mortally wounded by recently belligerent Samburu tribesmen.
 With reinforcements days away, the small party narrowly escapes, taking the commissioner with them.
 Meanwhile, a serious romance is developing between Marswell and Linda.
 Only Donald is blind to the situation.
 Marswell plans to tell him about how he and Linda feel, but has second thoughts after realizing how much Donald loves his wife and perhaps how she would be better off remaining with him.
 The situation is aggravated when Marswell reluctantly shoots a gorilla to save Donald, blowing a chance to capture a baby gorilla.
 Marswell goes back to camp, depressed, and begins drinking heavily in his tent.
 Honey Bear joins him.

 When Linda appears, she finds them cuddling.
 Marswell decides he can fix everything by making Linda hate him and makes a show of this cuddling followed by dismissive remarks about Linda's infatuation with "the White Hunter" to enrage her.
 Unfortunately, his ploy works too well when Linda shoots him with his own pistol, wounding him in the arm.
 Honey Bear lies to the others, telling them that Marswell had been making advances to Linda for some time, finally forcing Linda to shoot him in his drunken state.
 The next day, the party breaks camp to head back, leaving Marswell behind to try to capture young gorillas to pay for the safari.
 Marswell, acknowledging to himself his feelings for Honey Bear, asks her to stay and then proposes to her, but she rebuffs him.
 As the canoes set off, however, she suddenly jumps into the water and wades her way back to him.